hasura/graphql-engine/docs/CONTRIBUTING.md

 (see [list](https://github.com/hasura/graphql-engine/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen++label%3Ac%2Fdocs+label%3A%22help+wanted%22))
 are those that require community contributions.

-Please note that some of these issues, labelled with both `c/docs` and `c/console`/`c/server`, are part of a change/task that requires modifications in some component of GraphQL engine and the docs.
+Please note that some of these issues labelled with both `c/docs` and `c/console`/`c/server` are part of a change/task that requires modifications in some component of GraphQL engine and the docs.

-Feel free to open pull requests to address these issues or to add/fix  docs features/content, even if a corresponding issue doesn't exist.
+Please Feel free to open pull requests to address these issues or to add/fix  docs features/content, even if a corresponding issue doesn't exist.
 If you are unsure about whether to go ahead and work on something like the latter, please get in touch with the maintainers in the `GraphQL engine`->`contrib` channel in the community [Discord](https://discord.gg/vBPpJkS).